Tips To Stay Hydrated During the Winter

 During hot summer days, grabbing a cold glass of water is a no-brainer.
 But when the temperature drops and winter settles in, many people may become less likely to reach for the H2O.
 But even if you think you need less water in the winter, the human body actually needs it daily.

-Our bodies need water to function properly, such as by regulating body temperature so that cells, tissues, and organs remain healthy.
+Our bodies need water to do important things, like regulate body temperature so that cells, tissues, and organs remain healthy.
 Drinking water can also help prevent you from getting sick by boosting your immune system during the peak cold and flu season.
-Water can also increase your metabolism, which helps you feel full, longer (always helpful during holiday seasons).
+Water can also increase your metabolism, which helps you feel full, longer.

 But how can you keep yourself properly hydrated during a time of the year when all you want is hot coffee?